Probability and statistics concepts for beginners

 What is Probability?

 Probability measures the chance that an event will occur.
-It is expressed as a number between 0 and 1, where 0 means that the event will never occur, and 1 means that it will definitely occur.
-For example, the probability of rolling a die and getting a 3 is 1/6, because there is one favorable outcome (the 3) out of a total of six options (the faces of the die).
+It is expressed as a number between 0 and 1, where 0 means that the event will never occur, and 1 means that it will certainly occur.
+For example, the probability of rolling a die and getting a 3 is 1/6, as there is one favorable outcome (the 3) out of a total of six options (the faces of the die).

 Calculating Probability